malvikasharan/APRICOT/README.md

 ##APRICOT
 A tool to explore functional classes of proteins.

-APRICOT is a computational pipeline for the identification of specific functional classes of interest in large protein sets.
-APRICOT uses efficient sequence-based algorithms and predictive models like signature motifs of protein families for the characterization of user-provided query proteins with specific functional features.
-Due to the flexible choice of reference predictive models, APRICOT has potential to identify unexplored functional classes of interest in the entire proteome.
+**APRICOT** is a computational pipeline for the identification of specific functional classes of interest in large protein sets.
+The pipeline uses efficient sequence-based algorithms and predictive models like signature motifs of protein families for the characterization of user-provided query proteins with specific functional features.
+Due to the flexible choice of reference predictive models, APRICOT has the potential to identify unexplored functional classes of interest in the entire proteome.

 ###Introduction